-The final product which is the subject of the hearing today has the support of two hundred and forty-one (241) Representatives-Republicans and Democrats alike.
+The final product which is the subject of the hearing today has the support of nineteen (19) members of the United States Senate-Republicans and Democrats alike.
 We owe them our thanks as well.

-Less than a week from now, on Monday, 15 May 2000, I will stand on the West Front of the Capitol with the President and numerous Members of Congress to commemorate Peace Officers Memorial Day.
-This ceremony will honor the memories of the one hundred and thirty-nine (139) law enforcement officers killed in the line of duty in 1999.
-The surviving family members of those brave officers who attend this solemn event know better than anyone here what "ultimate sacrifice" means.
-They have lost a loved one who died in the line of duty.
-During this event and other Police Week activities, elected officials, community and national leaders will recognize in their speeches the sacrifice of the officers who gave their lives and those whose lives remain on the line each and every day.
-I suspect that next week the Congress will consider many law enforcement related proposals.
-I am asking, Mr. Chairman, that this bill be one of those considered.
-Few pending bills are as crucial or as needed to improve the safety of the officer and the public as H.R.
-1093.
+Just over two months ago, on Monday, 15 May 2000, I stood on the West Front of the Capitol with the President and numerous Members of Congress to commemorate Peace Officers' Memorial Day.
+This ceremony honored the memories of the one hundred and thirty-nine (139) law enforcement officers killed in the line of duty in 1999.
+The surviving family members of those brave officers who attended this solemn event know better than anyone here what "ultimate sacrifice" means.
+They lost a loved one who died in the line of duty.

+At the memorial ceremony and other activities held during "Police Week," elected officials, community and national leaders recognized in their speeches the sacrifice of the officers who gave their lives and those whose lives remain on the line each and every day.
 I have heard many speeches about the importance of law enforcement-now law enforcement is asking for action.
 I believe that we honor our fallen heroes and those who stand ready to give their lives in the line of duty through respect.
-I believe that the members of this Subcommittee do respect these heroes in uniform, and I believe that the underlying motivation of H.R.
-1093 is about respecting law enforcement officers their views about the workplace, about their own safety and about their commitment to public safety.
+I believe that the members of this Committee do respect these heroes in uniform, and I believe that the underlying motivation of S. 1016 is about respecting law enforcement officers-their views about the workplace, about their own safety and about their commitment to public safety.
 This bill can and will create the mutual respect so necessary to the law enforcement and public safety mission.
-I urge this Subcommittee and this Congress to add this bill to its Police Week agenda.
-In so doing, you will be honoring law enforcement officers in a way which will continue long after Police Week is over.
+I urge this Committee and the Senate to pass this bill.
+In so doing, you will be honoring the law enforcement officers who honor us through their service.